-Furthermore, how did the low-velocity material originate to form in the "cold zone"?
-Back to constant-in-time velocity model, which is applied with constant extended cold source ($\Delta T = -100$ °K) and tangential velocity setup (as in the "reference-opposite" model, $\Delta v = 0.01$ m/yr), the result shows that the similar appearance of "melt bulge" outside of the plume (Figure S7).
-The reduced melt fraction decreases the resulting melt-solid density difference, which reduces the CMB-mantle tangential flow velocity allowed by a gravitationally more stable structure.
-It ultimately lowers the length-scale and magnitude of "low wave-velocity anomaly".
-Our further validation of the lowvelocity material sources of partial melting in the cold zone is limited by the model's simplified material properties, such as linear solidus-liquidus.
+Furthermore, how did the low-velocity material originate to form in the "cold zone?"
+For the constant-in-time velocity model, which is applied with constant extended cold source ($\Delta T = -100 \text{ K}$) and tangential velocity setup (as in the "reference-opposite" model, $\Delta v = 0.01 \text{ m/yr}$), the result shows that the similar appearance of the "melt bulge" outside of the plume (Figure S8).
+The reduced melt fraction decreased the resulting melt-solid density difference, which reduced the CMB-mantle tangential flow velocity allowed by a gravitationally more stable structure.
+It ultimately lowers the length-scale and magnitude of "low wave-velocity anomaly."
+Our further validation of the lowvelocity material sources of partial melting in the cold zone is limited by the simplified material properties of the model, such as linear solidus-liquidus.
 However, previous research indicates that the liquid core material can penetrate the CMB in the downwelling flow region, although the resulting "mushy layer" thickness is ~1 km (Kanda & Stevenson, 2006; Lim et al., 2021).
-If the local CMB-mantle flow is involved, the initial formation melt will thicken into a "low-velocity zone", as shown in the model in this section.
-In general, due to limitations of the temperature and topographic gradient, the range of ULVZs developed here is narrower than that in the plume region, which may explain why some ULVZs and "low-velocity layer" appear in the "cold zone", as shown in Figure 1 (Fan et al., 2022; Yu & Garnero, 2018) (Figure 10).
-Compared to ULVZs formed near the superplume edge, ULVZs in the cold zone have a smaller scale and less lateral variation in seismic-wave velocity, which could be verifiable by geophysical observations.
+If the local CMB-mantle flow is involved, the initial formation melt may thicken into a "low-velocity zone," as shown in the model in this section.
+In general, owing to limitations of the temperature and topographic gradient, the range of ULVZs developed here is narrower than that in the plume region, which may explain why certain ULVZs and "low-velocity layer" appear in the "cold zone," as shown in Figure 1 (Fan et al., 2022; Yu & Garnero, 2018) (Figure 10).
+Compared with ULVZs formed near the superplume edge, ULVZs in the cold zone have a smaller scale and less lateral variation in seismic-wave velocity, which can be verified by geophysical observations.

 Finally, we have discussed the mechanisms of melt stabilization at the plume edge and in the cold zone.
-However, the localized denser melts, detected by seismic observations at the bottom center of the plume, may not be "controlled" by the CMBmantle flow due to small CMB-topographic gradients, and may continue to accumulate and grow until the lateral extent extends to a sufficiently cooled zone, where P-T conditions will limit the amount of melt and preclude further melt growth-advancement, by melt-solid equilibration.
-From our reference modeling results (Figure 5 and 8), during this process, compared to plume edge ULVZs, larger melt heights and smootheredge ULVZs morphology are probably its main characteristics.
+However, the localized denser melts, detected by seismic observations at the bottom center of the plume, may not be "controlled" by the CMB-mantle flow due to small CMB-topographic gradients and may continue to accumulate and grow until the lateral extent extends to a sufficiently cooled zone, where P-T conditions limit the amount of melt and preclude further melt growth-advancement, by melt-solid equilibration.
+From our reference modeling results (Figures 5 and 8), during this process, larger melt heights and smoother-edge ULVZ morphologies were likely the main characteristics.

 Figure 10.
 Schematic representation of the model conclusions.
-The subdomain on the right side from the vertical dashed line indicates the study area involved in our model, and the left side indicates the presumed environment involved in the cold downwelling.
-Note the near-bottom dashed horizontal line is a simple referential CMB, which the red solid line depicts a dynamic CMB responding to this plume-and-plate environment.
+The subdomain on the right side from the vertical dashed line indicates the study area in our model, and the left side indicates the presumed environment involved in the cold downwelling.
+Note, the near-bottom dashed horizontal line is a simple referential CMB for ease of plotting, where the red solid line depicts a dynamic CMB responding to this plume-and-plate environment.
 Dark brown: the mantle plume, orange tones: the melting layer with increasing melt degrees (darker), blue: the cold subduction plate (solid line), and the high-velocity layer of the resulting cold source (dashed line).
 The melt fraction is lower at the area where the "cooling zone" meets the edge of the plume.
-Yellow: The ULVZs, occur at the plume's base and in areas with large CMB topographic gradients of the "cold zone".
-Cyan arrows: the lowermost mantle flow direction, black solid arrows: the core flow with assumed direction.
+Yellow: ULVZs, occur at the base of the plume and in areas with large CMB topographic gradients of the "cold zone".
+Cyan arrows: lowermost mantle flow direction, black solid arrows: flow direction near the CMB and at the uppermost outer core, black dashed arrows: core flow with assumed direction.